 Broadside or T-Bone Collisions

 There are many different types of car accidents, and there are many reasons that these distinct collisions occur.
 Sometimes crashes happen when another vehicle plows into the rear of your vehicle.
 In other cases, a truck might drift across a lane while heading in the opposite direction, leading to a head-on lane-departure accident.
-One common type of car accident that can result in severe injuries is the broadside collision.
+One common type of accident that our San Diego car accident lawyers often see is the broadside collision.
 Broadside collisions are also known as side crashes or T-bone crashes, the latter named for the way in which a vehicle might be struck in a perpendicular “T-bone” form by another automobile.

 According to a fact sheet from the Insurance Institute for Highway Safety (IIHS), broadside collisions are extremely dangerous.
 “Side crashes account for about a quarter of passenger vehicle occupant deaths in the United States.”
-Who is responsible for a broadside collision, and what can you do if you have been injured because of another driver’s negligence?
-A San Diego County broadside collision lawyer can answer your questions today.Who is Liable for a North County Side-Impact Crash?
+Who is responsible for a broadside or T-bone collision, and what can you do if you have been injured because of another driver’s negligence?
+An injury attorney at our San Diego firm can answer your questions today.Who is Liable for a North County Side-Impact Crash?

 For example, imagine that there is a four-way intersection with traffic lights.
 In one hypothetical scenario, imagine that Car A has a green light, and ninety-degrees from her at another point in the intersection, Car B has a red light.
 If Car B runs the red light, Car A might crash into the side of Car B. Then, alternatively, imagine that the cars are approaching the same intersection, but Car A has a red light and Car B has a green light.
 This time, Car A runs the red light and again crashes into Car B. In both scenarios, Car A strikes the side of Car B, but liability appears to vary quite drastically in the two cases.Understanding Comparative Negligence in California